savvy379/intro_to_ml/README.md

 ## Material Use
 Please feel free to use these materials for your own learning or teaching (with credit attribution).
 If you have any suggestions please feel free to open a pull request or contact me at sthais@princeton.edu.

-**Under construction throughout week of 01/25/2021**.
+**Under revision throughout week of 01/17/2022**.
 See individual days for lectures and notebooks.